openvino-dev-samples/YOLOv7_OpenVINO_cpp-python/README.md

   $ python python/webcam.py -m yolov7.onnx -i 0
  ```

-Tips: you can switch the device name to **"GPU"** to boost the performance.
+Tips: you can switch the device name to **"GPU"** to improve the performance.